Charlene (singer)

-Charlene Marilynn Oliver (née D'Angelo; born June 1, 1950), better known mononymously as Charlene, is an American easy-listening and R&B singer best known for the song "I've Never Been to Me", which, initially being a commercial flop upon its original release in 1977, became a worldwide hit upon a re-release in 1982 and has remained an enduring adult contemporary music staple.
+Charlene Marilynn Oliver (née D'Angelo; born June 1, 1950), better known by the artist mononym Charlene, is an American easy-listening and R&B singer famous for the song "I've Never Been to Me", which, after its unsuccessful 1977 debut release, became a worldwide hit upon a re-release in 1982 and has remained an enduring adult contemporary music staple.
 Charlene is also a songwriter, record producer, and author.

 Early career

 Charlene Marilynn D'Angelo was born June 1, 1950, in Hollywood, California.
+As an infant, she battled meningitis.
+She married at age 16, dropped out of high school and soon became a young mother.

+Her musical career began as a backup singer for Petula Clark at Caesars Palace in Las Vegas.

-In 1973, at the age of 23, she signed with Motown and, using the moniker "Charlene Duncan" (her married name), released two unsuccessful singles: "Relove/Give It One More Try" (M 1262) in July 1973 and in January 1974 a cover of "All That Love Went to Waste" (M 1285) from the film A Touch of Class.
+After an impromptu audition for Berry Gordy in 1973, she signed with Motown and, using the moniker "Charlene Duncan" (her married name), released at age 23 two unsuccessful singles: "Relove/Give It One More Try" (M 1262) in July 1973 and in January 1974 a cover of "All That Love Went to Waste" (M 1285) from the film A Touch of Class.

 Charlene sought to find her niche at Motown by writing her own songs, doing demos for other artists (including Michael Jackson's "One Day in Your Life"), and working with various producers and writers before finally being teamed up with Ron Miller.